Flame442/FlameCogs/README.md

 **`[p]monopolyset <argument>`**
 Config options for monopoly.
-This command is only usable by the guild owner and bot owner.
+This command is only usable by the server owner and bot owner.

 **`[p]monopolyset mention [value]`**
 Set if players should be mentioned when their turn begins.
 Defaults to `False`.
-This command is only usable by the guild owner and bot owner.
+This command is only usable by the server owner and bot owner.
 This value is server specific.

 **`[p]monopolyset startingcash [value]`**
 Set how much money players should start the game with.
 Defaults to `1500`.
-This command is only usable by the guild owner and bot owner.
+This command is only usable by the server owner and bot owner.
 This value is server specific.

 **`[p]monopolyset income [value]`**
 Set how much Income Tax should cost.
 Defaults to `200`.
-This command is only usable by the guild owner and bot owner.
+This command is only usable by the server owner and bot owner.
 This value is server specific.

 **`[p]monopolyset luxury [value]`**
 Set how much Luxury Tax should cost.
 Defaults to `100`.
-This command is only usable by the guild owner and bot owner.
+This command is only usable by the server owner and bot owner.
 This value is server specific.

 **`[p]monopolyset auction [value]`**
 Set if properties should be auctioned when passed on.
 Defaults to `False`.
-This command is only usable by the guild owner and bot owner.
+This command is only usable by the server owner and bot owner.
 This value is server specific.

 **`[p]monopolyset bail [value]`**
 Set how much bail should cost.
 Defaults to `50`.
-This command is only usable by the guild owner and bot owner.
+This command is only usable by the server owner and bot owner.
 This value is server specific.

 **`[p]monopolyset maxjailrolls [value]`**
 Set the maximum number of rolls in jail before bail has to be paid.
 Defaults to `3`.
-This command is only usable by the guild owner and bot owner.
+This command is only usable by the server owner and bot owner.
 This value is server specific.

 **`[p]monopolyset go [value]`**
 Set the base value of passing go.
 Defaults to `200`.
-This command is only usable by the guild owner and bot owner.
+This command is only usable by the server owner and bot owner.
 This value is server specific.

 **`[p]monopolyset doublego [value]`**
 Set if landing on go should double the amount of money given.
 Defaults to `False`.
-This command is only usable by the guild owner and bot owner.
+This command is only usable by the server owner and bot owner.
 This value is server specific.

+## Onlinestats

+This cog gives information about what devices people are using to run discord.

+### Usage

+**`[p]onlinestatus`**
+Prints how many people are using each type of device.
+Alias: `[p]onlinestats`

+**`[p]onlineinfo`**
+Shows what devices a user is using.

 ## Wordstats